slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 Since this is a binary classification task, we will label the dataset as:
 - patients with COVID-19 = '1'
 - patients without COVID-19 = '0'

-We set up our python code as follows:

 ```python
 labels = []